-Located on an urban site in Baltimore City, BKM provided m/e/p design services for this multi-purpose facility located at the corner of Charles Street and 33rd Street, adjacent to the Johns Hopkins University Homewood Campus.
+Located on an urban site in Baltimore City, BKM provided MEP design for this multipurpose facility located at the corner of Charles Street and 33rd Street, adjacent to the Johns Hopkins University Homewood Campus.

 This state-of-the-art facility combines student housing with public/retail space.
-The 12-story, two-building project houses 650 students and provides a full-service food court dining area with seating capacity for 215 people, as well as a large convention-style conference space suitable for an additional 330 people.
-One of the building’s primary features includes the spacious two-story, 25,000-square-foot public Barnes & Noble Bookstore that serves as the central student lounge.
-Charles Commons includes ample amenity space for interaction, study, and recreational interests.
-Common space includes open casual seating areas, lounges/reading rooms, game room, multipurpose room, exercise room, music rooms, computer clusters, community kitchens, small group study/conference rooms, and a central laundry room.
+The 12-story, two-building project was designed to house 650 students and provided a full-service food court dining area with seating capacity for 215 people, as well as a large convention-style conference space suitable for an additional 330 people.
+One of the building’s primary features included the spacious two-story, 25,000-square-foot public Barnes & Noble Bookstore that served as the central student lounge.
+Charles Commons included ample amenity space for interaction, study, and recreational interests.
+Common space included open casual seating areas, lounges/reading rooms, game room, multipurpose room, exercise room, music rooms, computer clusters, community kitchens, small group study/conference rooms, and a central laundry room.